wdi-sf-march-2014/ContactsSinglePageApp/README.md

 ## Hint

-* Make sure you are requesting the correct data by add .json to your url.
+* Make sure you are requesting the correct data by adding .json to your url.
 * Look at the jQuery docs to understand what is going on.

 ### References